Jackojc/psilovibin/README.md

 # psilovibin
-A bytebeat-ish interactive programming language for generating MIDI
+A small language with a REPL interface for livecoding with MIDI.